compi-migui/tfg-doc/src/md/50_methodology.md

 **TODO: explain a bit more what each of these does. joblib is particularly not obvious**

+**TODO: maybe mention the relevant code bits used in each part of the methodology. this funcion from this library for scaling, etc.**

 ### Original paper's methodology
 Let us describe the original methodology we are trying to replicate.